PrajaktaSathe/Python/README.md

 23. **Music Player** - A simple music player to enjoy during your leisure. <br>
 ![image](https://github.com/nhimanshujain/Python/blob/main/Projects/Music%20Player/music_player.png)

+24. **Roulette Game** - This program simulates a game of roulette.
+In roulette, a wheel spins and yields a number between 1 and 49 when a ball drops into a numbered slot.
+The initial amount is monitored throughout the game and will be reminded to the player after each guess.
+If the amount goes zero, then the game ends.

 ## Can I contribute?

 Yes!
 You can definitely contribute here :smile:!